ahayzen/nix-config/docs/data/index.md

   - Backups (snapshots of databases /var/lib)
   - Photostream

-> TODO: sub pages for each of these

 ## Folder structure

 Each location has two kinds of data "cache" or "data",